Last updated on March 14th, 2026 at 04:32 pm

 A year after Hurricane Ian, my husband and I spent a few days on Sanibel, a place we loved and have visited at least 20 times over four decades.
 I’ve been monitoring progress on the island ever since the storm.

-Repeat visitors to Sanibel are likely to have the experience we had on our return visit: Disorientation.
+Repeat visitors to Sanibel may have the experience we had on our return visit: Disorientation.

 As we drove toward Captiva, many familiar scenes were changed.
 That wide swath of beautiful open beach?
 What was there?